haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ## haddock3-traceback

-HADDOCK3 is highly customisable and modular, as the user can introduce several refinement, clustering, and scoring steps in a workflow.
+HADDOCK3 is highly customizable and modular, as the user can introduce several refinement, clustering, and scoring steps in a workflow.
 Quantifying the impact of the different modules is important while developing a novel docking protocol.
 The `haddock3-traceback` command is developed to assist the user in this task, as it allows to "connect" all the models generated in a HADDOCK3 workflow: